RP3Agency/sass-guidelines/index.md

 You see, Sass initially described a syntax of which the defining characteristic was its indentation-sensitivity.
 Soon enough, Sass maintainers decided to close the gap between Sass and CSS by providing a CSS-friendly syntax called *SCSS* for *Sassy CSS*.
 The motto is: if it's valid CSS, it's valid SCSS.

 Since then, Sass (the preprocessor) has been providing two different syntaxes: Sass (not all-caps, [please](http://sassnotsass.com)), also known as *the indented syntax*, and SCSS.
-Which one to use is pretty much up to you since both are strictly equivalent in features.
-It's only a matter of aesthetics at this point.

 Sass's whitespace-sensitive syntax relies on indentation to get rid of braces, semi-colons and other punctuation symbols, leading to a leaner and shorter syntax.
 Meanwhile, SCSS is easier to learn since it's mostly some tiny extra bits on top of CSS.

 At RP3 Agency, we use SCSS because it is closer to CSS and friendlier to most developers.
 It also allows us to convert legacy CSS projects to Sass simply by changing the extension from `.css` to `.scss`.